 Hanover is the home of Dartmouth College, and this college town is an excellent Christmas vacation destination.
 Hanover’s Downtown Festival of Lights is reminiscent of European open-air Christmas markets, with storefronts delightfully dressed with twinkle lights and fresh garlands, and food kiosks serving up Hanover staples and holiday treats like fresh cider doughnuts and hot cocoa.
 The initial lighting takes place the first Friday of December, but the festival continues for the first three weekends of December and in the days leading up to Christmas!

-Christmas in New Hampshire is a sight to see (and we didn’t even mention the Loudon Lights!) so it’s likely that wherever your holiday New Hampshire getaway takes you to, you’re going to be in for a great treat!
+Christmas in New Hampshire is a sight to see, with plenty of great holiday activities so it’s likely that wherever your holiday New Hampshire getaway takes you to, you’re going to be in for a great treat!

 You might also like:

-- 10 Merriest Memory-Making Christmas Celebrations in New England
+- 10 Merriest Christmas Celebrations in New England

 - 18 Magical New England Christmas Towns that are Straight out of a Hallmark Movie